jeremy-rifkin/wheatley-old-mirror/wiki_articles/pointer_arithmetic.md

 At a hardware level, they are indices in a huge byte array that makes up your computer's memory.

 <!-- footer -->
-Note: Using the indirection operator * is called "dereferencing"
+Note: Using the indirection operator * is called "dereferencing"<br>
 Note: p + 1 will offset p by one element, which can be an offset of multiple bytes